mainmatter/playbook/best-practices/README.md

 Interruptions are really disruptive, be careful with them

+Face-to-faces aren't recorded anywhere, take-aways need to be captured somewhere

+### Meetings
+- only as last resort
+- with clear objectives
+- timeboxed
-Meetings only as last resort, and only with minimum set of people
+- minimum set of people
+- don't wait for people who are late
+- attend those you've confirmed to be going
+- use `Maybe` or simply rejetct meetings you might not attend

-Slack
+### Slack
 - favor public over private
 - don't expect immediate answers
 - @here only in an emergency

-Should we discuss issue trackers here?
+- **ephemeral content** only

+Anything relevant to issues or documentation should be persisted in their respective issue/doc

+### Issue trackers
+- be clear
+- issues as tokens for conversation
+- make use of rich media (screenshots or screen recordings)